 2. You don't know how to sell your skills

-A professional CV critique will reveal if you have extracted relevant abilities from your skill set to showcase your true value.
+A professional CV critique will reveal whether or not you have extracted relevant abilities from your skill set and included them in a way that showcases your true value.

 3. Your employment history is a little bumpy

-While some professionals experience a straightforward career trajectory, a large number may be faced with a career gap to address on their CV.
-Whether you were dismissed, made redundant or decided to take a career break for whatever reason, you may be unsure how to work around this gap and smooth the bumpiness.
+Not everyone's career trajectory is a straightforward path from one job to the next; a large number of job seekers may be faced with a history that isn't so smooth and subsequently have a CV gap to contend with.
+Whether you were dismissed, made redundant, or decided to take a career break, you may be unsure how to work around this gap and smooth the bumpiness.

-With a professional CV review, experts will be able to tell you how well you've addressed your gaps and can help you mould your CV so that it showcases your career decisions in the best possible light.
+There is lots of advice out there on how to explain a career gap on your CV.
+However, every situation is unique, and the best method for someone else may not work for you.
+With a professional CV review, experts will be able to tell you how well you've addressed your gaps and can help you mould your CV so that it showcases your career path in the best possible light.

 4. You're not sure how to use keywords effectively

 One of those aforementioned changes in hiring practices is the introduction of the applicant tracking system (ATS).
 Since many employers and hiring managers receive hundreds of applications per vacancy, many have adopted this software that scans CVs and eliminates the candidates that appear least qualified for the role.